HPC-SimTools/IPS-framework/doc/user_guides/config_file.rst

 \*\* Mandatory items: *SIM_ROOT*, *SIM_NAME*, *LOG_FILE*

 *RUN_ID*, *TOKOMAK_ID*, *SHOT_NUMBER* - identifiers for the simulation that are helpful for SWIM users.
-They ore often used to form a hierarchical name for the simulation, identifying related runs.
+They are often used to form a hierarchical name for the simulation, identifying related runs.

 *OUTPUT_PREFIX* - used to prevent collisions and overwriting of different simulations using the same *SIM_ROOT*.